mzazon/awesome-cloud-projects/azure/supply-chain-carbon-tracking-ai-agents/supply-chain-carbon-tracking-ai-agents.md

 ## Discussion

-Azure AI Foundry Agent Service revolutionizes supply chain carbon tracking by providing intelligent, autonomous agents that can understand complex sustainability data patterns and orchestrate sophisticated emission reduction workflows.
+Azure AI Services revolutionizes supply chain carbon tracking by providing intelligent, autonomous agents that can understand complex sustainability data patterns and orchestrate sophisticated emission reduction workflows.
 This agent-based approach significantly reduces the manual effort required for carbon data collection while improving accuracy and consistency across global supply chains.
-The combination with Azure Sustainability Manager creates a comprehensive platform that not only tracks emissions but also provides actionable insights for achieving net-zero goals.
-For detailed information on agent development, see the [Azure AI Foundry Agent Service documentation](https://learn.microsoft.com/en-us/azure/ai-foundry/agents/overview).
+The combination with Microsoft Sustainability Manager creates a comprehensive platform that not only tracks emissions but also provides actionable insights for achieving net-zero goals.
+For detailed information on agent development, see the [Azure AI Services Agent documentation](https://learn.microsoft.com/en-us/azure/ai-services/agents/).

 The integration of multiple Azure services creates a robust event-driven architecture that scales automatically with supply chain complexity.
 Azure Service Bus ensures reliable message processing even during peak data collection periods, while Azure Functions provide cost-effective serverless processing that adapts to variable workloads.
 This serverless approach eliminates infrastructure management overhead while maintaining the performance and reliability required for enterprise sustainability reporting.
 The [Azure Well-Architected Framework](https://learn.microsoft.com/en-us/azure/architecture/framework/) principles of reliability and cost optimization are naturally incorporated into this design.